dij0s/PETAL/thesis/bachelor_thesis.typ

 = State of the Art <state_of_art>

 #highlight("TODO: CHECKER VIM TEMP!!")
-#highlight("TODO: parler état de l'art LLM tout court et décrire la technologie ou juste approcher -> MoE")

-Large language models are highly effective tools for natural language processing and offer various opportunities to enhance our day-to-day tasks and workflows.
-Ever since they have been introduced to the public, they have been adopted across a wide range of fields and applications.
+#highlight("TODO: virer les définitions à double!!")

+Before exploring the methodological approach of the solution, it is necessary to introduce and understand the key concepts of the underlying technologies.
+On top of that, related work in the field of AI-assisted urban planning is presented, positioning this thesis within the broader landscape of such applications.

+== Technological Background

+#acrpl("LLM") represent a major breakthrough in the field of natural language processing#ref(<vaswaniAttentionAllYou2023>).
+These models, at their heart, are designed to predict the next word in a sequence, based on previous ones.

+By processing sequential text data, they are able to understand context and generate coherent text in response.
+Modern language models are trained on large amounts of text data prior to the integration of human feedback, aligning their outputs with human preferences#ref(<ouyangTrainingLanguageModels2022>).

+Since their introduction to the public, significant evolutions in their architectures and capabilities have been observed.

+Notably, #acrpl("RLM") enable more systematic problem-solving and logical deduction by incorporating explicit reasoning steps into their generation process, at the cost of increased computational resources and latency.

+#acr("RAG"), on the other hand, addresses a fundamental limitation of language models#ref(<lewisRetrievalAugmentedGenerationKnowledgeIntensive2021>).
+As LLMs are trained on static datasets, they lack knowledge in domain-specific information.
+Therefore, RAG systems overcome this limitation by combining the generative capabilities of these models with external knowledge retrieval, enabling them to ground their responses in up-to-date, factual information.

+The RAG pipeline consists of three components:
+1. Retrieval: relevant documents or data points are identified using semantic similarity search, implemented through vector embeddings.
+2. Augmentation: retrieved information is incorporated into the context of the model.
+3. Generation: responses are produced based on both the original query and retrieved knowledge.

+Vector embeddings play a crucial role in these implementations, transforming documents into high-dimensional mathematical representations that capture semantic meaning and enable efficient search#ref(<mikolovEfficientEstimationWord2013>).

+Furthermore, AI agents represent autonomous software systems that perceive their environment, make decisions and take actions to achieve specified goals.
+In the context of LLM-based applications, these agents leverage natural language understanding to perform complex multi-step tasks with minimal to no human intervention.

+Multi-agent systems coordinate multiple specialized agents, each responsible for specific tasks of a broader problem.
+In response, orchestration frameworks have emerged to manage the complexity of these solutions, providing abstraction to define agent workflows.

+With the technological foundation established, the next section reviews related work to situate this thesis within the context of current research and applications.

+== Related Work

-The AI Institute at ITMO University published a paper in 2025 titled _LLM Agents for Smart City Management: Enhancing Decision Support Through Multi-Agent AI Systems_ #ref(<kalyuzhnayaLLMAgentsSmart2025>).
+The AI Institute at ITMO University published a paper in 2025 titled _LLM Agents for Smart City Management: Enhancing Decision Support Through Multi-Agent AI Systems_#ref(<kalyuzhnayaLLMAgentsSmart2025>).
 The study examines how the natural language processing strengths of LLMs, combined with the distributed problem-solving abilities of multi-agent systems, can enhance urban decision-making processes.

 The research focused on the testing of three hypotheses: (1) evaluating the capability of LLM agents to effectively route and process diverse urban queries against existing urban information systems, (2) the effectiveness of #acr("RAG") technology in improving response accuracy when working with local knowledge and regulations and (3) the impact of integrating LLM agents with existing urban information-systems - increasing efficiency and decreasing the decision making process time.